flowr-analysis/flowr/wiki/Core.md

 The ids used for the AST generation are arbitrary (usually created by the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/decorate.ts#L39"><code><span title="The simplest id generator which just increments a number on each call.">deterministicCountingIdGenerator</span></code></a>) function) but unique and intentionally separated from the ids used by the R&nbsp;parser.
 For one, this detaches us from the [Engine](https://github.com/flowr-analysis/flowr/wiki/Engines) used, and secondly, it allows for much easier extension of the AST (e.g., when R&nbsp;files use [`base::source`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/source.html) to include other R&nbsp;files).
-All ids conform to the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L10"><code><span title="The type of the id assigned to each node.
-Branded to avoid problematic usages with other string or numeric types.">NodeId</span></code></a> type.
+All ids conform to the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
+Branded to avoid problematic usages with other string or numeric types.
+The default ids are numeric, but we use a branded type to avoid confusion with other numeric types.
+Custom ids or scoped ids can be strings, but they will be normalized to numbers if they are numeric strings.">NodeId</span></code></a> type.

 ### Dataflow Graph Generation